Templates & GuidesEmployee Life Cycle

 4. It does not take long for too much information to build up.
 Dividing lessons into half-hour blocks with short breaks helps clear your mind.

 5. Finally, energy fades when no one follows up.
-Adding calendar invites for manager check-ins at thirty and sixty days makes sure the conversation keeps going.
+Adding calendar invites for manager check-ins at thirty, sixty, and ninety days makes sure the conversation keeps going.

 Keep The Momentum Going By Using Your Orientation Checklist